Last updated: 30 Jan 2026

 Statutory payroll compliance in Kenya (2026) — what we handle

-Note: contribution rules and portal requirements can change; we align payroll administration with current official guidance.
+Note: portal requirements, rates and contribution rules can change.
+We align payroll administration with current official guidance and document the compliance trail.

 Onboarding timeline (typical)

-• Contracts & documents collection: 1–3 business days
+- Contracts & document collection: 1–3 business days

 Exact timing depends on documentation quality and any immigration requirements.